Georgia State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 20, 2021

 - In Arkansas State's 10 games this season, it has four wins against the spread.

-- This year, the Red Wolves have just one ATS win in four games as an underdog of 16.5 points or more.
+- This season, the Red Wolves have just one against the spread win in four games as an underdog of 16.5 points or more.

-- Arkansas State's games this season have gone over the point total three times in nine opportunities (33.3%).

-- When Arkansas State amasses more than 425.5 yards, the team is 2-1 against the spread and 2-2 overall.
+- When Arkansas State totals more than 425.5 yards, the team is 2-1 against the spread and 2-2 overall.

-- The Red Wolves have turned the ball over seven more times (20 total) than the Panthers have forced a turnover (13) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.